Feather plucking is a common behavior found in parrots. This is a disorder in which the bird damages or pulls out its own feathers.

 Liquid or powder probiotic supplements can help to rebalance the digestive system which has a positive impact on feather plucking parrots.

 Birds on a pellet diet may also experience problems because the minerals and vitamins added to these pellets are not enough to compensate for normal levels.
 Some pellets may be missing essential enzymes because they are destroyed in processing.

 Most avian vets recommend supplementing pellets with protein, green food, nuts, seeds, vegetables, or fruits, which are found in a wild birds’ natural diet.

 Feather plucking birds are often anxious and stressed.
 For this reason, we recommend avian specific parrot calming supplements.
 Nobody wants a drugged up bird, so we offer a variety of gentle to moderate calming formulas.

-Gentle Calming: Chamomile based products are the most gentle solution for parrot anxiety and are recommended for birds with low intensity anxiety.
-Try Loose Chamomile to make a tea or serve up UnRuffledRx Calming Herbs for Parrots.
+Chamomile based products are the most gentle solution for parrot anxiety and are recommended for birds with low-intensity anxiety.

 Comments will be approved before showing up.